 A wide range of organizations have started Circles USA chapters, such as United Way, Goodwill, Catholic Charities, Community Action, food banks, homeless shelters, and workforce development programs.
 Circles USA chapters have also been launched by community foundations, government agencies, chambers of commerce, and churches.

-Participants are eligible if their household income is 150 percent or less of the Federal Poverty Guidelines.
-Successful participants are those who are motivated to become economically stable and dedicated to the Circles USA model.
+Participants are eligible if their household income is 150 percent or less of the federal poverty guidelines.
+Successful participants are those who are motivated to become economically stable and are dedicated to the Circles USA model.
 Participants struggling with alcohol or drug addiction, criminal activity, or mental health issues need to be in recovery for six months before starting.

-Some chapters hire paid personnel whereas in other chapters, the Lead Organization redirects some of its staff to manage the Circles chapter.
+Some chapters hire paid personnel whereas in other chapters, the lead organization redirects some of its staff to manage the Circles USA chapter.
 Some chapters have volunteer childcare workers whereas others have paid childcare staff.

 Yes.
-Many organizations are large enough to start Circles at several locations within a community.
-Some organizations start with one location and expand to other sites later, whereas other organizations launch multiple locations at once.
+Many organizations are large enough to start Circles USA at several locations within a community.
+Some organizations start with one location and expand to other sites later, whereas other organizations launch multiple locations simultaneously.